mavryk-network/LIGO/gitlab-pages/website/versioned_docs/version-0.58.0/tutorials/security/security.md

 This contract:
 1. Can receive funds sent to it via the `Fund` entrypoint.
-2. Can send some tez via the `Send` entrypoint callable by the owner.
+2. Can send some mav via the `Send` entrypoint callable by the owner.
 3. Stores a log of all the operations.

 What can go wrong?
 To answer this question, we will need to dive a bit into how Tezos processes transactions and what limits it places on them.